This post may contain affiliate links. Please read our disclosure policy.

 Add the dry ingredients and stir till just blended.

-• Beat together the cream cheese, butter, and brown sugar until smooth.
+• Beat cream cheese, butter, and brown sugar until smooth.
 Let it sit for 5-10 minutes until the brown sugar dissolves completely.

 • Add vanilla, salt, and enough powdered sugar to make a frosting thick enough to pipe.
 Use a large star tip to frost cupcakes.